 This post contains affiliate links.
 That means that if you click on a link and/or purchase something you love from the list below, I may receive a commission because of that sale.
 It won’t cost you anything extra, but it will help me keep Kate Decorates up and running.
 Thanks for your support!
 To read my full disclosure policy, please click here.

-After several months of mulling over all the details of this project, our basement makeover is finally finished!
+After several months of mulling over all the details of this project, our basement TV and kids playroom makeover is finally finished!
 I’ll be over here breathing a sigh of a relief and sipping some sangria.
 Yep, that’s how we roll post-makeover over here at my house.
 (Also, this is different than our main-level kids playroom)